|

 Well, I am the only

 one up now.
-It is approaching 2:00 am here and we have a long day ahead
+It is approaching 2:00 am here and we have a long day

-– they shoot straight up out of the earth and are littered with the same
+have seen before – they shoot straight up out of the earth and are

-tall concrete buildings abundant down here in the city.
-They are very
+littered with the same tall concrete buildings abundant down here in the

-rocky, but greener than I expected.
-There is actually much more green
+city.
+They are very rocky, but greener than I expected.

-here than I would have imagined, but then again, everything here has
+There is actually much more green here than I would have imagined, but

-been a pleasant surprise so far.
-Any fears I harbored before coming
+then again, everything here has been a pleasant surprise so far.

-were based on a stereotype of this entire part of the world and so far
+entire part of the world and so far have proven utterly unfounded.
+These

-have proven utterly unfounded.
-These people are just like us; they love
+people are just like us; they love good food, enjoy a good party, love

-good food, enjoy a good party, love to visit with family and friends,
+to visit with family and friends, and have been completely welcoming.

-and have been completely welcoming.
-I wonder if they would be treated
+I wonder if they would be treated with the same courtesy if they visited

-with the same courtesy if they visited East Tennessee?
+East Tennessee?
 I hope so.

 June 7,